 - By default, all Update Form fields are set to Display Only.
 To allow end-user to input data, change the form elements to an input format such as Text Field.

-- On Destination and Triggers screen of the DataPage wizard, click Go to a new page for destination after record submit.
+- On Destination and Emails screen of the DataPage wizard, click Go to a new page for destination after record submit.
 Enter the URL of the web page where the next DataPage will be hosted.
 Click Finish.

 You can create additional update forms for the remaining sections.
 The same steps apply for each additional Update Form of the multi-page form.

 - Receive the AutoNumber

 - Select and configure the fields

 - Redirect the end-user to the next page after submission

 Once all update forms have been complete, there are few special steps for the last form.